Archie3d/waveshare-usb-lora-firmware/README.md

 ### CRC calculation

-> :warning: CRC is calculated on the **unescaped** data.
+> :warning: CRC is calculated on **unescaped** data.

 CRC is calculated on the entire unescaped message excluding the start byte (and the CRC itself, obviously).

-The CRC-16 algorithm is as following:
+The CRC-16 algorithm is the following:

 #### CRC-16 in C
 ```c